meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 ### i.
 Firewall

-We have only port 8080 open for HTTP.
+We have port 8080 open for HTTP on the web box and port 19999 is open for netdata on all boxes.

 ### ii.
 Authentication Keys